TBleess/Website_New/pages/1_Population/population-totals-us-states.md

 layout: page
 title: "Population Totals US and States"
-permalink: "/population/population-totals-us-states.html"
+permalink: "/population/population-totals-us-states/"

 ---

-## Population Totals for the U.S. and States
+## Population Totals for the US and States

 - - -